By Devon Birdsong | Pounding The Rock (PtR), 2025-12-28 22:52:44

 - Something important that had much less to do with effort was the shooting of Stephon Castle, particularly from downtown.
 Castle was 1-8 from three, showcasing exactly how vital De’Aaron Fox’s success in this area has been for spacing and in aiding his teammates’ drives.
 I’ve written at least once this year that the Spurs are likely to struggle in games where both Harrison Barnes and Julian Champagnie aren’t hitting their shots, but I had failed to add Fox to the equation.
 Both Barnes and Champagnie have been streaky in the stretch of the season, and Fox has clearly been an important cog in forcing opponents to stick to the perimeter.
 Without any of them hitting shots, the Jazz’s defense was able to collapse on Victor much more easily, and stick to him around the arc in the absence of other long-distance threats.
 It honestly made me wonder if Mitch should have switched out one of the players in the starting lineup for the suddenly Curry-esque Keldon Johnson, who was one of the only players (other than Victor) who came into the game looking for a fight.
 (If Keldon doesn’t win 6th man of the year, we riot!)

 - The lineup featuring both Jeremy Sochan and Lindy Waters was a bust, and I sincerely hope that we do not see it again this season.
 Regardless of intentions, that lineup immediately fumbled the lead and just did not look cohesive in any way.
 Spacing was bad, players looked out of sync, and while I understand that it’s partly because they haven’t played together much, it absolutely sucked San Antonio’s momentum into a basketball black hole.
 Things are starting to look grim for Sochan, I’m afraid.
-If Mitch can’t find at least one lineup that fits in, it might be over in San Antonio, which would be a huge bummer.
+If Mitch can’t find at least one lineup that he fits in, it might be over in San Antonio, which would be a huge bummer.

 - It was definitely one of those rough rookie games for Dylan Harper.
 We’re starting to get to the part of the season where rookies have to adjust to the length of the schedule, and Harper definitely looked tired to me.
 It was an unfortunate outing, but those are just going to happen with rookies.
 Kudos to him for saving it for the Jazz rather than the Thunder.
 I will say, he certainly deserves to be the one running the point in the unlikely event that Fox misses more time.
 That kid has got vision you just can’t teach.
-I love watching him drive into the trees, don’t get me wrong, but his passing is a delight not seen on the roster since Manu’s retirement.
+I love watching him drive into the trees, but his passing is a delight not seen on the roster since Manu’s retirement.

 Playing You Out – The Theme Song of the Evening: